silverqx/TinyORM/README.md

 ## Documentation

-Whole library is documented as markdown documents:
+The whole library is documented as markdown documents:

 [![www.tinyorm.org][docs-badge]][docs]